Vlad1343/Java/README.md

 This repository serves as a learning and experimentation environment for Java.
 It contains small project cases, code snippets, and exercises aimed at understanding
-the fundamentals of the language and building a solid foundation in OOP
+the fundamentals of the language and building a solid foundation in OOP.

 ---